VictoriaMetrics/operator/docs/quickstart.md

 **Note** that content of `ingress` field depends on your ingress-controller and domain.
 Your cluster will have them differently.

-To get access to our data it is necessary to create a user using the [vmuser](https://docs.victoriametrics.com/operator/resources/vmuser.html) resource.
+To get authorized access to our data it is necessary to create a user using the [vmuser](https://docs.victoriametrics.com/operator/resources/vmuser.html) resource.

 Create file `vmuser.yaml`